-Four members of the Clutter family were brutally killed on November 15, 1959.
-The murderer left almost no traces to aid the police in determining how or why this occurred.
+Four members of the Clutter family were brutally killed on November 15th, 1959.
+The murderer left almost no traces for the police in determining how or why this occurred.
 The non-fiction book by Truman Capote, In Cold Blood, is based on an actual incident.
 Despite knowing the murderer from the start, the reader is still gripped by the mystery’s tension.

 To create this masterpiece of true-crime fiction, Capote blends his expertise as a journalist and his creative abilities.

 16. Devil in a Blue Dress

 Publishing Year: 1990